-E. "Educator" means a person who holds a current license and is employed by the school district where the person's child attends school.
+E. "Educator" means a person who holds a current educator license and is employed by the school district where the person's child attends school.

-F. "Parent" means the parent or guardian of a student attending a school district public school.
+F. "Parent" means the parent or legal guardian of a student attending a school district public school.

 G. "Parent or legal guardian member":

-(1) means a member of a school community council who is a parent or guardian of a student who is attending the school; will be enrolled at the school at any time during the parent's or guardian's initial term of office; or was enrolled at the school during the parent or guardian member's initial term of office;
+(1) means a member of a school community council who is a parent of a student who will be enrolled at the school at any time during the parent's or legal guardian's term of office; and

 (2) may not include an educator who is employed at the school.

-H. "School administrator" means a school principal, school assistant principal or designee as specifically assigned by the school district.
+H. "School principal" means the principal of the school or designee as assigned by the principal.

-I. "School community" means the geographic area designated by the school district as the attendance area with reasonable inclusion of the parents or legal guardians of additional students who are attending the school.
+I. "School community" means the geographic area designated by the school district as the attendance area with reasonable inclusion of the parents and legal guardians of additional students who are attending the school.

 J. "School community council" means the council organized at each school district public school as established in Section 53A-1a-108 and R277-491.
-The council includes the principal or designee, school employee members and parent members.
-There shall be at least a two parent member majority.
+The council includes the principal, school employee members and parent members.
+There shall be at least a two parent member majority on each council.

 K. "School employee member" means a member of a school community council who is a person employed at a school by the school or school district, including the principal.

 L. "Student" means a child in public school grades kindergarten through twelve counted on the audited October 1 Fall Enrollment Report.